-Our medical license defense attorneys represent both physicians who receive a mandatory referral to an impairment program, and physicians who have recently been accused of having an impairment and are considering contacting HPRP, PRN, or OPHP.
+Our medical license defense attorneys represent both physicians who receive a mandatory referral to an impairment program and physicians who have recently been accused of having an impairment and are considering contacting HPRP, PRN, or OPHP.
 If you are considering entering the impairment program, our medical license defense attorneys can help you understand your options and help protect your medical license.
 If you are currently under a monitoring agreement, our attorneys may be able to help you modify your agreement.
 See HPRP or IPN and HPRP Case Results or IPN Case Results.

-Our medical license defense attorneys help both physicians who are facing current criminal charges and physicians with prior criminal conviction who need assistance reporting the conviction or help obtaining a medical license with a criminal history.
+Our medical license defense attorneys help both physicians who are facing current criminal charges and physicians with a prior criminal conviction who need assistance reporting the conviction or help to obtain a medical license with a criminal history.
 We also help physicians who face disciplinary action for failure to timely report criminal a conviction.
 Unlike most firms who handle medical licensing matters, our firm as a team of criminal defense attorneys.
 Our medical license defense attorneys and criminal defense attorneys work together to handle criminal matters in a way that will help protect the provider’s medical license after the criminal issue is resolved.
 See Criminal Actions and Their Impact on Professional Licenses and Criminal Case Results.

-Reporting Sister-State Actions and Convictions – many physicians report sister state disciplinary action and criminal convictions without first seeking advice from a medical license defense attorney.
+Many physicians report sister state disciplinary action and criminal convictions without first seeking advice from a medical license defense attorney.
 Others fail to timely report these actions.
-Reporting these actions requires a balance between demonstrating you are safe to practice, while being careful not to divulge information that may negatively impact your medical license.
+Reporting these actions requires a balance between demonstrating you are safe to practice while being careful not to divulge information that may negatively impact your medical license.
 Our medical license defense attorneys can assist providers in reporting disciplinary and criminal actions to the medical board/state.